neilralston/stock-analysis/Written_Report_Template_nar.md

 ## Analysis and Challenges

 ### Analysis of Outcomes
-Used VBA to develop a macro that calcuates Total Daily Volume and Return.
+Used VBA to develop a macro that calculates Total Daily Volume and Return.

 To accomplish this task, the macro uses a combination of conditionals, arrays, loops, nested loops, and indexes.